dfe-analytical-services/analysts-guide/CONTRIBUTING.md

 #### Building locally before raising a pull request

-Here's a streamlined guide for building your Quarto project locally before raising a pull request:
+Here's a streamlined guide for building your Quarto project locally before raising a pull request (from the terminal):

 1. **Pull Latest Changes**: Make sure your local branch is up-to-date with the main branch.
                         ```git pull origin main ```